The-Maize/uvfx/README.md

 #### Supported Tools
 Currently, the repository supports the installation and configuration of various tools including but not limited to:

-#### Development tools
+System Development tools
-default tools setup for easier installation and running of the packages below.
+Default tools setup for easier installation and running of the packages below.
+- [x] Autodesk Maya
+- [ ] Blender - not implemented yet
+- [ ] Unity - not implemented yet
+- [ ] Unreal Engine - not implemented yet
+- [ ] Foundry Nuke - not implemented yet
+- [ ] Houdini - not implemented yet
+- [ ] And many more will be supported

 Support for more will be added, this is a work in progress.
-Some of the products and scripts i will be adding will include setups for:

 Note: Not all scripts install, some are simply to help production workflows and to make things easier for the creator.

-- Autodesk Maya
-- Blender
-- Unity
-- Unreal Engine
-- Foundry Nuke
-- Houdini
-- And many more to come!

 The general concept is this.
 Im tired of being locked down to a single subset of Operating Systems that are "officially supported"